 - Leveraging existing suppliers’ product/service offering to cover multiple categories

 To understand the overall procurement performance and efficiency of the procurement team at a CPO or leadership team level:

 - Procurement cost as a % of revenue

 - % categories/materials single sourced

-Driving business value
+Driving business value with procurement analytics

 Ultimately, procurement is seeking to reduce the organisation’s overall cost base and achieve more for less.
 The power of analytics provides greater visibility for both vendors and buyers, supporting a more collaborative relationship based on a strong understanding of business requirements and marketplace dynamics.
 Focus on innovation, risk and sustainability can also be improved by information derived from analytics.

 Procurement teams today are developing digital roadmaps for the future and looking to leverage multiple data sources.
 Building analytical capabilities and robust processes to capitalise on this data will become ever more essential for creating actionable insights to inform strategic decision-making.